 The Neighbors: Occupations

-In the Brookland neighborhood, 59.6% of the working population is employed in executive, management, and professional occupations.
+In the Brookland neighborhood, 59.6% of the working population is employed in

 The second most important occupational group in this neighborhood is

 clerical, assistant, and tech support occupations, with 16.7% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants